9 Facts You Need to Know About Mandatory Cargo Weighing Law

 The ports in New Zealand will not be offering a container weighing service although this may vary at some inland ports where weighbridges are available.

 A new web-based portal call Port Connect is being developed across all New Zealand ports.
 This will be used to convey the VGM data from the exporter or his agent to the Port.

 Hard copy documents or copies of weight bridge certificates will not be permitted to convey the VGM data to the port.
-Port Connect may not be fully functional by 1st July so there may be some interim practices and we will advise closer to the time.
 There will be a charge created around the use of the Port Connect Portal.

 2. Do Not Delay and do It in Advance